2019 Public Policy Slate

 PNY will continue to support existing income tax credits, deductions and other vehicles at the NY State level that provide incentives for increased charitable giving.

-2018 Activities: While we don’t know of any ongoing efforts in the state that would affect nonprofit tax exemption, PILOTs are a real possibility at any time, especially in upstate municipalities that face property tax revenue challenges.
-PNY will continue to monitor, and since our upstate counterpart NY Funders Alliance is currently in a leadership transition, be prepared to voice the concern of the philanthropic sector if action is required anywhere in the state.
+2019 Activities: While we don’t know of any ongoing efforts in the state that would affect nonprofit tax exemption, PILOTs are a real possibility at any time, especially in upstate municipalities that face property tax revenue challenges.
+PNY will continue to monitor.

 Census Count in New York State

-As noted above in the federal section “Full Funding for the 2020 Census,” the decennial count could have tremendous impact on the nonprofits of our region and the communities they serve.
+As noted above in the federal section “Protect Census 2020,” the decennial count could have tremendous impact on the nonprofits of our region and the communities they serve.
 At the local level nonprofits and funders are coming together to guard against an undercount of hard-to-reach communities.

-2018 Activities: PNY is supporting about a dozen members that are forming the 2020 Census Funders Work Group, which aims to plan and identify needs in the lead up to the 2020 Census, monitor and support an accurate count as it happens, and follow through on the information generated by the 2020 Census to ensure it is used properly in community representation and funding allocations.
-We are also continuing to work with NPCC on this issue to inform our respective members about the need to prepare for a fair and inclusive census count.
-PNY will support our members and nonprofit partners in calling for State and City to support outreach efforts.
+For the past year, PNY has been supporting members in forming the “2020 Census Funders Work Group,” which aims to plan and identify needs in the lead up to the 2020 Census, monitor and support an accurate count as it happens, and follow through on the information generated by the 2020 Census to ensure it is used properly in community representation and funding allocations.
+This had led to the establishment of the “NYS Grantmakers for Census Equity Fund,” a collaborative fund at the New York Community Trust.

 New York City & Regional Concerns